fediverse-governance/fediverse-governance.github.io/manuscript.md

 * [IFTAS Connect](https://connect.iftas.org), a community for server teams from Independent Federated Trust & Safety
 * IFTAS Moderation Handbook
 * [Run Your Own Social](https://runyourown.social), a guide by Hometown maintainer and co-author of this report Darius Kazemi but mentioned by another admin we interviewed
-* [Three Gates of Speech notes on a wiki](https://wiki.xxiivv.com/site/discourse.html) run by one of the owners of Fediverse server Merveilles.town.
+* [Three Gates of Speech notes on a wiki](https://wiki.xxiivv.com/site/discourse.html) run by one of the owners of Fediverse server Merveilles.town

-#

 ## **Section Three: Server Leadership** {#section-three:-server-leadership}